Mission Over Korea: Plot

-In June 1950, while stationed at Kimpo, South Korea, Captain George Slocum (John Hodiak) finds out from his friend, Lieutenant Jerry Barker (Todd Karns), that he has to go to Japan.
-At the airport, he meets Barker's younger brother, Pete (John Derek), who takes up a Stinson L-5 Sentinel liaison aircraft and begins showing off.
+In June 1950, while stationed at Kimpo, South Korea, Captain George Slocum finds out from his friend, Lieutenant Jerry Barker, that he has to go to Japan.
+At the airport, he meets Barker's younger brother, Pete, who takes up a Stinson L-5 Sentinel liaison aircraft and begins showing off.
 George reprimands him for careless flying, but sticks up for him when the military police want to arrest Pete.

-Pete later meets Kate (Audrey Totter), an Army nurse, while George's wife Nancy (Maureen O'Sullivan), is surprised by his sudden appearance.
+Pete later meets Kate, an Army nurse, while George's wife Nancy, is surprised by his sudden appearance.
 Both pilots receive news of North Korea's attack on South Korea and are ordered to Pusan, but are diverted to Seoul.
 En route, they land at bombed-out Kimpo to find a critically wounded Jerry, who dies when the two aircraft are attacked on the way to safety.
 Pete is devastated and vows to get back at the enemy.

 On another mission, in unarmed L-5s again, Pete and George are flying the U.S. ambassador and the Korean president to safety, but are ambushed by enemy aircraft.
 George manages to skillfully fly low and force his pursuer into a hillside.
 Pete wants to take a more active role, rigging up a bazooka under his wings, but when he attacks a group of tanks, despite having some success, he is shot down.

-George reports the loss and attempts to convince Major Hacker (Rex Reason) to mount a rescue mission, but is turned down, as the base is now cut off and under constant attack.
+George reports the loss and attempts to convince Major Jim Hacker to mount a rescue mission, but is turned down, as the base is now cut off and under constant attack.
 However, Pete makes it back to the base, with the help of a group of South Korean Army soldiers.
 Both pilots continue to fly desperately needed supplies, but George is badly wounded in an attack on the base.
 Pete flies him out to a Mobile Army Surgical Hospital unit where he meets Kate again; she has to tell Pete that George succumbed to his wounds.

 Pete comes back to the front, more determined than ever to take the fight to the enemy.
-When Private Swenson (Richard Erdman) and Sergeant Maxie Steiner (Harvey Lembeck) install a powerful radio in his L5, it allows Pete to signal fighter jets overhead that North Korean tanks are about to attack.
+When Private Swenson and Sergeant Maxie Steiner install a powerful radio in his L5, it allows Pete to signal fighter jets overhead that North Korean tanks are about to attack.
 The fighters destroy the enemy tanks, but the L-5 is shot up.
 A wounded Pete and Maxie make it back to the base, but crash on landing, barely making it out alive.